mikezhylka/vinyla/README.md

 ---

-To copy this project in Docker, type docker pull mykhailozhylka/my-vinyla-shop:latest
+To copy this project in Docker, type docker pull mykhailozhylka/my-vinyla-shop:latest Undortunately, image in container do not load so please consider to use github clone / github pages